rshepherd/ios-tic-tac-toe/README.md

 TicTacToe
 =========

-A hacky little implementation of Tic Tac Toe; an exercise in learning the basics of iOS development.
+A hacky little implementation of Tic Tac Toe; an exercise in learning the basics of iOS development using story boards.

+This is in no way intended to be a commercial product.
+I used a few images from the internet that I certainly don't own.
+If they are yours and you dissaprove, just let me know.